The Board of Directors oversees the business of Cancer Council SA, the business name of the Anti-Cancer Foundation of South Australia (the ‘Company’).

 Member, Audit and Risk Committee

-Professor Dwyer is a health care management academic at the Flinders University School of Medicine, and a former CEO of Southern Health Care Network in Melbourne, and of Flinders Medical Centre in Adelaide, having worked in the Australian health system for more than 20 years.
-She is currently a Research Program Leader in the Cooperative Research Centre for Aboriginal and Torres Strait Islander Health.
-She conducts research focused on health system governance and design, does consulting work on related topics, and teaches in the Flinders’ Masters of Health Administration in Adelaide and in China.
+Dr Judith Dwyer is a health care management academic at the Flinders University School of Medicine, and a former CEO of Southern Health Care Network in Melbourne, and Flinders Medical Centre in Adelaide, having worked in the Australian health system for more than 20 years.
+Judith is currently a Research Program Leader in the Cooperative Research Centre for Aboriginal and Torres Strait Islander Health.
+She conducts research focused on health system governance and design, does consulting work on related topics, and teaches within the Master of Health Administration program at Flinders University in Adelaide, and in China.

 Mr Jim Birch AM, BHA, FACHSM, AAICA